Olympia Takes “Leadership” to a New Level!

 Do I really obtain a high school credit for attending camp?

 This leadership program meets the requirements of the Ontario Ministry of Education and Training Curriculum Guideline: GPP30 Leadership & Peer Support, 2001.
-The program runs from July 3rd to July 23rd.
+The program runs from June 30 to July 20.
 Applicants must have completed grade 9 prior to taking this grade 11 course.
-Upon completion of this 110 hours of instructional programming and subject to the approval of the summer school principal, successful candidates will receive a full credit granted through the Toronto Catholic District School Board, valid towards the Ontario High School Diploma.
+Upon completion of these 110 hours of instructional programming and subject to the approval of the summer school principal, successful candidates will receive a full credit granted through the Toronto Catholic District School Board, valid towards the Ontario High School Diploma.
 Participants who are not full-time students of a T.C.D.S.B.
 Secondary School will have their credit transferred to their own school and school board.
 Once the program is completed students will be eligible upon selection for Olympia’s Counsellor in Training program.

 Observation – top level coaches